 Warehouse, Small Format.
-A facility under 150,000 square feet used for the storage, wholesale, and distribution of manufactured products, supplies, and equipment, excluding bulk storage of materials that are inflammable or explosive or that present hazards and may include an office incidental to the primary use.
+A facility under 150,000 under 150,000 square feet used for the storage, wholesale, and distribution of manufactured products, supplies, and equipment, excluding bulk storage of materials that are inflammable or explosive or that present hazards and may include an office incidental to the primary use.